Lands of Lore III: Plot

-The story takes place some time after Guardians of Destiny, and is based on the adventures of Copper LeGré, the son of Eric and fourth in the line of succession, whose uncle Richard rules the Lands.
-In the beginning of the game, Copper's father and two half brothers are slain by a dreadful rift hound, and Copper's own soul is torn from his body.
+The story takes place some time after Guardians of Destiny, but how much time is never indicated.
+With Belial vanquished, the Draracle no longer serves a function in the mortal plane and returns to the realm of the gods.
+Copper LeGré, the son of Eric and fourth in the line of succession, whose uncle Richard rules the Lands, witnesses his father and two half brothers being slain by a rift hound during Copper's first boar hunt.
+Copper's own soul is torn from his body.
 As a result, Copper must not only retrieve his soul, but also settle the allegations now leveled against him as he was the only survivor.
-As the new sole heir to the Kingdom of Gladstone, many believe he orchestrated the whole incident with his father and brothers.
-Coupled with that is the fact that he is the result of an illicit affair between his father and a Dracoid barmaid—a half-breed heir.
-He must not only deal with those issues but also seek out answers to help close new rifts that have appeared throughout the Lands.
+As the new sole heir to the Kingdom of Gladstone, many believe he orchestrated the death of his father and brothers.
+Coupled with that, Copper is the result of an illicit affair between his father and a Dracoid barmaid—a half-breed heir.
+He must also seek out answers to help close new rifts that have appeared throughout the Lands.

-The story unfolds over many portal worlds in which Copper has to retrieve lost pieces of the Shining Path (which shattered when the Draracle left the Gladstone world).
-The same Draracle has sent Copper on his quest to save his life and soul as well as to save his home and world.
+While exploring one of the rifts, Copper runs into a remnant of the Draracle, who explains that due to his departure, the mirror sealing away the Shining Path between worlds has broken.
+As a result, other worlds are leaking in, and will eventually destroy the Lands by corruption.
+Copper's soul is in one of these rift worlds, but he cannot be reunited with it unless the mirror is restored, thus closing the rifts.
+The story unfolds over five portal worlds from which Copper has to retrieve lost shards of the mirror.
+Copper is on a quest to recover his soul as well as to save his home and world, but Richard does not believe the rifts are a dire threat, and so offers little assistance.
+The Draracle's mortal assistant, Jakel, also argues that seeking out the shards is a mistake.